Mac Jones Player Prop Bets for NFL Week 18 | New England vs. Miami 1/9/2022

 Matchup vs. Miami

-- Jones' 281 passing yards one matchup against the Dolphins are 42.5 more yards than his over/under in Sunday's game.
+- In one matchup against the Dolphins, Jones threw for 281 passing yards, 41.5 yards higher than his over/under for Sunday.

 - Jones threw a touchdown pass in that outing against the Dolphins.

-- The 249.4 yards per game the Dolphins are giving up through the air makes them the NFL's 19th-ranked pass defense.
+- The Dolphins are conceding 249.4 passing yards per game this season, the NFL's 19th-ranked pass defense.

-- At 1.4 passing TDs allowed per game, the Dolphins defense is ranked seventh in the NFL.
+- The Dolphins' defense is seventh in the league, giving up 1.4 passing touchdowns per game.

 Recent Performances

-- Jones put together a 227-yard performance against the Jaguars last week, completing 73.3% of his passes and throwing for three touchdowns.
+- In last week's outing against the Jaguars, Jones had 227 yards while completing 73.3% of his passes, while throwing three touchdowns.

-- He also ran the ball two times for 12 yards, averaging six yards per carry on the ground.
+- He also carried the ball two times for 12 yards, averaging six yards per attempt on the ground.

-- Over his last three games, Jones has racked up 671 passing yards (223.7 yards per game) while going 62-for-107 (57.9% completion percentage) and throwing five touchdowns and four interceptions.

-- He's also rushed nine times for 57 yards, averaging 19.0 yards per game.

 Jones' New England Teammates